-Pedestrian Hit By Car Claims
+Pedestrian Hit by Car Claims

 Regardless of how you have been injured, if it was caused by somebody else’s negligence, then you can make a claim.
-Not only are we able to provide the legal advice you need to recover compensation for your injuries after being hit by a car, we will also work to ensure you receive the medical treatment you need to recover from your injuries as soon as possible.
+Not only are we able to provide the legal advice you need to recover compensation for your injuries after being hit by a car, but we will also work to ensure you receive the medical treatment you need to recover from your injuries as soon as possible.

 Let our solicitors help you start your claim today by calling 0345 872 6666 or by sending your enquiry via our online contact form.